gloveboxes/Ubuntu-for-Azure-Developers/README.md

 I found the [Kubuntu](https://kubuntu.org/) flavour to be the most stable on my laptop (X1 Carbon) and I also like the level of customization.
 But your mileage may vary so I've documented for Ubuntu 18.04, Kubuntu 18.04, and Ubuntu 16.04.

+**Update**: I suspect my system stability was caused by running out of swap space.
+I've increased from 2GiB to 5GiG following these [instructions](https://askubuntu.com/questions/927854/how-do-i-increase-the-size-of-swapfile-without-removing-it-in-the-terminal).

 The following documents the applications, command line tools and SDKs that I have installed for my Azure centric Ubuntu developer desktop.
 Enjoy:)

 1. [Ubuntu 18.04 for Azure Developers](docs/Ubuntu1804.md)